Pedestrian Accident Lawyer in Allentown, PA

 Light Conditions

-According to the GHSA report, darkness poses an especially high risk for pedestrians traveling by foot.
+According to the GHSA report, darkness poses an exceptionally high risk for pedestrians traveling by foot.
 Nationwide, three out of every four pedestrian fatalities in 2019 occurred after dark.
 Of the remaining accident totals, 20% occurred during the day, and the rest at dawn or dusk.

 Alcohol Involvement